Chia-Network/chips/CHIPs/chip-joshpainter-auctions.md

 This concept is easy to understand for the first successful high bid.
 The high bidder actually sends their high bid amount to the seller as a normal transaction.
 The high bidder may also be required to send an additional buyer's premium fee and/or commission fees to the auctioneer, depending on the settings chosen when the auction singleton is minted.

 However, the second and subsequent successful high bids work quite differently.
 The new high bidder will first reimburse the current high bidder for their current high bid and commission fees via a normal transaction.
 The current high bidder is now "whole" and loses the ownership of the asset contained within the auction singleton.
 Ownership is now transferred to the new high bidder.
 The difference between the new high bid and the current high bid is sent to the seller, along with any required buyer's premium fees and/or commission fees.
-The seller has now received the initial high bid amount (from the first high bidder) plus the difference between the initial high bid and the new high bidn (from the second high bidder).
+The seller has now received the initial high bid amount (from the first high bidder) plus the difference between the initial high bid and the new high bid (from the second high bidder).
 This process continues until the auction has concluded.

 It should be understood that all of this happens "behind the scenes" from the user's perspective.
 The user's experience will be very familiar to all who have used any existing auction software.
 All of this complexity should be accessible via transaction logs of course, but most users will just make high bids on auctions as they always have.
 Perhaps the only new user education that needs to happen is to make sure that users understand the true immediacy and finality of high bids.
 Auction houses will be particularly excited with this technology as they will no longer be caught in the middle of buyer and seller disagreements that can arise during the time that the auction has concluded but has not yet settled.
 All auctions are now actually settled *before* they are concluded!